Proven-Paradox/shaper-system/Modules/Summoning.md

 # Summon Configurations
 There are four broad categories a summoned creature can fall into.
 Attacker, Defender, Attacker, Spellcaster, and Support.
 You gain access to these configurations through the following Lesson:

 ## Summoning Attunement
+**Lesson**
 When you gain this Lesson, pick one of the following: Attacker, Defender, Spellcaster, or Support.
 Whenever you use a [Summoning] Ability, you can summon an Ally of the corresponding type.

 ### Summon Configuration: Attacker
-This configuration is a hyper mobile ally that gets into melee with foes and deals physical damage.
+This configuration is a hyper mobile Ally that gets into melee with foes and deals physical damage.
 //TODO Consider making higher DPS focuses in Lessons
 For every MP used to summon it, the Attacker gains +1 to its Physical Offense and +5 Max HP.
 Every odd point of MP used to summon it (1, 3, 5, ...) gives is +1 Physical Defense, and every even point (2, 4, 6, ...) gives it +1 Mental Defense.